 Although humans have many rituals for mourning the loss of a loved one, there are no prescribed rituals for mourning the death of a pet.
 Some pet owners hold funerals, burials, or cremations.
 Others put framed photos in a place of honor or donate to a favorite animal charity.
-But some take things to a whole other level in their search for a memorable tribute.
-From the sort of unusual to the really eccentric, here are 10 out-of-the-box ways that pet owners have memorialized the loss of a dog.
+But some take things to a whole other level in their search for a dog memorial tribute.
+From the sort of unusual to the really eccentric, here are 10 unique ways that pet owners have memorialized the loss of a dog.

 2. Commission a felted replica.
 You’ve probably heard about knitted goods made from dog fur.
 New Yorker Linda Facci has made a career out of creating felted miniature dog replicas that are startlingly lifelike.
 She will even place your pup’s ashes inside one of her masterpieces or incorporate his hair into the felt used to make the sculptures.
-You can find her on Etsy.

 4. Commemorate with words.
 Literary-minded individuals may wish to have a personalized poem written in remembrance of their pet.
 John Davie, a lecturer in classics at Trinity College, Oxford, will write an elegiac couplet in Latin expressing the love you have for your dog.
 But don’t worry, this very personal poetic tribute also includes an English translation.

 5. Make dust into diamonds.
-Several companies will turn your dog’s ashes into diamonds by using carbon that is heated to extremely high temperatures.
+Several companies will turn your dog’s ashes into lab-created diamonds by using carbon that is heated to extremely high temperatures.
 In most cases, you can select the size, cut, and color, and even have it incorporated into a piece of jewelry.

 6. From ashes to ink.
 Have you ever considered getting a picture of your dog tattooed on your skin?
-To make it even more personal, some tattoo artists will mix your canine’s ashes into the ink.
+To make it even more personal, some tattoo artists will mix your dog’s ashes into the ink.